adegroote/morse-jsbsim/README.md

 ============

-This repository contains a work-in-progress component to make Morse interacts with the JSBSim FDM, using HLA.
+This repository contains a work-in-progress component to make Morse interacts with the JSBSim flight dynamics model, using High-level architecture (HLA).

 Dependencies
 ------------